Evansmedley/stock-dashboard/notes/env_setup.md

 $ npx create-next-app@latest
 ```

+5. Look at generated [README.md](/README.md)) for information on running the application.

 **NOTE**
 To just use TS with no react project, it can just be installed using ```npm install typescript --save-dev```.